MaterializeInc/materialize/doc/developer/sqllogictest.md

 ## Materialize-specific behavior in sqllogictest

+### `simple` extension

+In addition to `statement` and `query`, we have added our own directive `simple`.
+It is followed by multiple lines until `----` and executes these lines as a simple query over pgwire.
+This is needed because the other directives use the extended protocol, and we needed a way to test multi-statement queries and implicit transactions.

+The output is one line per row, one "COMPLETE X" (where X is the number of affected rows) per statement, or an error message.

 ### modes

 We have extended sqllogictest to have the concept of the "mode."
 There are two